tolicodes/infragen/guide/01-preface.md

 Then I had an idea.
 I was prescribed Ritalin and Dextroamphetamine my psychiatrist for ADHD.
 Even though I generally have a positive outlook on pharmaceuticals, I was still resisting due to cultural stigma.
 I generally just took it at work, and even that occasionally.
 I hesitated using it "this is cheating", "I want to do it on my own".
 But that night I realized taking prescribed medication, with the guidance of a trained psychiatrist, is just a way of trusting and accepting help.
 I had to accept that my psychiatrist knows what she is doing and will make adjustment if and when needed.
 So I popped two pills.

 I don't know if it was my mentor trusting me, or the meds, or both.
 But after about half an hour, all my usual back pains disappeared.
 My mind was focused and clear.
-And somehow it went to the topic of Infragen.
+And somehow it went to the topic of InfraGen.
 At first I resisted, thinking "no my mind has to be clear" "don't think about work".
 But then I remembered, one of the best strategies is to observe your thoughts patiently, let them play out.

 The next hour flew by.
-Almost as if it was coming from something outside of me - I started understanding why Infragen wasn't coming along as I'd hoped.
+Almost as if it was coming from something outside of me - I started understanding why InfraGen wasn't coming along as I'd hoped.

 I realized that I was hypocritical in my development approach.
 I knew the proper things to do and not do, yet I let my excitement and need for instant gratification take over.
 It felt as if I was wasting time by following best practices.
 All I wanted to do was get a working MVP out, impress my boss, impress my colleagues, impress the Open Source community.
 But that’s not what software development is about.
 I wasn’t serving anyone by this kind of approach, except falsely feeding my ego.

 Through my meditation, I realized that this is an opportunity to write a guide on proper software development.
 All the lessons I learned over the last 10 years, actually applied on a real project I was developing.

 I decided I would not take shortcuts to “just get it done”.
-I would start from scratch, apply the best practices I learned, and build Infragen properly, and in parallel document what I was doing into this guide.
+I would start from scratch, apply the best practices I learned, and build InfraGen properly, and in parallel document what I was doing into this guide.

-This guide is not only the documentation of Infragen, but a story of how it was built, and lessons I learned along the way, with practical examples of how I applied them.
+This guide is not only the documentation of InfraGen, but a story of how it was built, and lessons I learned along the way, with practical examples of how I applied them.